 FAQ about Spain travel

 Spain and Portugal are popular tourist destinations and offer various great places to visit.
-It is best to find out about the different places in the country beforehand and use the information to decide which destinations interest you the most.
+It is best to find out about the different areas in the country beforehand and use the information to decide which destinations interest you the most.
 If you have enough time, you can perfectly combine a round trip through Portugal with your trip to Spain.

 Spain is a great destination at any time of the year.
 Temperatures can vary (significantly) across the country, as there are different climate zones.
 Therefore, the best time for a trip is probably spring and autumn, as it is neither too hot nor too cold.